hashmat10/APPDEV-u106997/article.md

 large community of developers ensures that there is always support and resources available.
 With<br>

-a wide range of libraries available for different tasks, Python is a versatile choice for any<br>
+a wide range of libraries available for different tasks, Python is a versatile choice for any programmer.<br>

-programmer.<br>

-As the famous computer scientist, [Guido van Rossum], the creator of [Python], said:[df1]
+As the famous computer scientist, Guido van Rossum, the creator of Python, said:

-> Python is an easy-to-use programming language for people who want to express concepts in<br>
+> Python is an easy-to-use programming language for people who want to express concepts in code.

-code.
 It has a simple syntax, large community, and vast libraries for a variety of tasks.
-That's<br>

-why I love it.
+That's why I love it.

 ## Resources